ingeniala/heybluekata/ADRs/adr-web-technology.md

 ## Summary

-The frontend layer, in this case the web module, helps to expose the business capabilities of the solution in an easy, user-friendly way so the users can have a nice experience, creating an unbreakable user-application bind.
+The frontend layer, in this case the web module, helps to expose the solution business capabilities in an easy, user-friendly way so the users can have a nice experience, creating an unbreakable user-application binding.
 Defining the technology to build that layer is definitely essential.

 ### Alternatives